-Abstract— Earthquake science and response require integration of many data types and models that cover a broad range of scales in time and space.
-Timely and efficient earthquake analysis and response requires automated processes and a system in which the interfaces between models and applications are established and well defined.
+Abstract— Earthquake science and emergency response require integration of many data types and models that cover a broad range of scales in time and space.
+Timely and efficient earthquake analysis and response require automated processes and a system in which the interfaces between models and applications are established and well defined.
 Geodetic imaging data provide observations of crustal deformation from which strain accumulation and release associated with earthquakes can be inferred.
 Data products are growing and tend to be either large in size, on the order of 1 GB per image, or high data rate, such as from 1 Hz GPS solution.
 As a result, the products can be computationally intensive to manipulate, analyze, or model.
-Required compute resources can be large, even for a few users, and can spike when new data are made available or when an earthquake occurs.
+Required computing resources can be large, even for a few users, and can spike when new data are made available or when an earthquake occurs.
 Moving to a cloud computing environment is the natural next extension for some components of QuakeSim as an increasing number of data products and model applications become available to users.
 An additional consideration is that moving large images consumes a tremendous amount of bandwidth.
 Storing the data near the model applications improves performance for the user.

 Table of Contents